2363886687/Mamba-Compression-Acceleration-Efficient-papers/README.md

 :rocket:Mamba-PTQ: Outlier Channels in Recurrent Large Language Models https://arxiv.org/abs/2407.12397

+&emsp; This artical is a preliminary attempt in the field of Mamba PTQ.
+They identify the existence of outlier channels in Mamba, which is the hard part to quantize, and try SmoothQuant to transfer part of the outliers in activation to weights.

 :rocket:Post-Training Quantization for Vision Mamba with  k-Scaled Quantization and Reparameterization https://arxiv.org/abs/2501.16738